 On Thursday, October 12, 2000, the USS Cole, commanded by Kirk Lippold, arrived in Port of Aden, Yemen to refuel.
 Shortly after it moored, a small craft approached the ship and detonated an explosion, blowing a 40-by-60-foot gash into the side of the warship.The blast hit the vessel's galley, where many of the crew had lined up for food.
 Seventeen sailors were killed, with an additional 39 wounded.

-The Royal Navy frigate HM Marlborough diverted course and steamed quickly to the Cole's aid, bringing badly needed supplies and medical equipment.
+The British Royal Navy frigate HM Marlborough diverted course and steamed quickly to the Cole's aid, bringing supplies and medical equipment.
 Quick damage control saved the vessel, and after it was determined that the keel remained sound, the U.S. Navy tugged the Cole out of the harbor.

-Four crewmen from the USS Cole rest at Arlington:
+Four crewmen from the USS Cole rest at Arlington.
+They are: